shinout/clipcrop/README.md

     $ npm install clipcrop

-Of course, in the field of bioinformatics, Node.js is still not major script,
+Of course, in the field of bioinformatics, Node.js is still not a major scripting language,

 You should install Node.js by its version manager called [nvm](https://github.com/creationix/nvm).